ouyangl3/machine-learning-library/DecisionTree/README.md

     method: The splitting method to use.
     max_depth: The maximum depth of the tree.

-6. Evaluate the Model: Use the calculate_error_rate function to calculate the error on training or test data:
+6. Evaluate the Model: Use the calculate_error_rate function to calculate the error on training or test data.